rfdrake/tel/README.md

 authentication you should let the login be handled by that.
 This script can still provide value without the need to login for you.

-# Optional Dependencies

-You may want to download File::KeePass, Passwd::Keyring::Auto, Passwd::Keyring::Gnome, Crypt::PWSafe3, or GnuPG::Interface.
-If any of these are
-installed they will be used to provide additional features.
-Some setup may be required.
-Please see the [COMMANDS] file for more information.

 # History

 If you've worked at a NOC at any point in time you’ve probably made a script